American Society of News Editors: History

 The American Society of Newspaper Editors formed after two United States publications took the newspaper industry to task.
 In January 1922, The Atlantic Monthly featured two articles by Frederick Lewis Allen and Moorfield Storey which were critical of the way in which newspapers were published, and requested change.
 After reading the articles, Casper Yost — the longtime editor of the St. Louis Globe-Democrat and himself a respected journalist — saw the need for forming an organization of editors willing to combat criticism.

 Yost wrote to a few dozen editors soliciting support.
 The responses were positive and, just a month later, in February 1922, a small meeting was held in Chicago.
 Attendees included Yost and editors from Cleveland, Detroit, and Chicago.
 They gathered to discuss action they could take for the advancement of the news and editorial side, to develop a constitution and a code of ethics, and to launch a recruiting campaign for the group.
 The editors called a meeting in New York that April, when editors would be joining their publishers and congregating for the annual American Newspaper Publishers Association (ANPA) meeting (despite no formal mention of them by ANPA in its bulletins).
 Their efforts were so successful that by October nearly 100 charter members had signed up.

 The organization amended its bylaws and changed its name to the American Society of News Editors in April, 2009.

+In 2012, the ASNE entered into a partnership with the Reynolds Journalism Institute at the Missouri School of Journalism and moved its headquarters from Reston, Virginia, to Columbia, Missouri.

+In 2016, the Association of Opinion Journalists was merged with ASNE.

-In 2018, a merger with Associated Press Media Editors was announced.
+In 2018, a merger of ASNE with Associated Press Media Editors was announced.
 From this merger, the News Leaders Association was formed.